Wayuu people: Geography

 The Wayuu inhabit the arid Guajira Peninsula straddling the Venezuela-Colombia border, on the Caribbean Sea coast.
 Two major rivers flow through this mostly harsh environment: the Ranchería River in Colombia and the El Limón River in Venezuela, representing the main sources of water.
-They're accompanied by artificial ponds designed to hold rainwater during the rain season.
+They are accompanied by artificial ponds designed to hold rainwater during the rain season.

 The territory has equatorial weather seasons: a rainy season from September to December, which they call Juyapu; a dry season, known by them as Jemial, from December to April; a second rainy season called Iwa from April to May; and a second dry season from May to September.